noah44846/waskellc/docs/specification/main.typ

 WebAssembly (Wasm) is a portable and high-performance bytecode format designed to execute code at near-native speeds.
 It allows code written in various programming languages like C, C++, Rust, and others to be compiled to Wasm bytecode, which can then run in environments such as web browsers and Wasm runtimes like Wasmer.

-By developing a compiler for a functional programming language (a subset of an already existing one) that compiles to Wasm, we can combine the benefits of functional programming with the performance and portability of Wasm.
+By developing a compiler for a functional programming language, or in this case, a subset of an already existing one, that compiles to Wasm, we can combine the benefits of functional programming with the performance and portability of Wasm.
 This approach would enable seamless integration and embedding of high-performance functional code into existing codebases written in different languages.
 Developers could utilize the strengths of functional programming for specific parts of their projects, while leveraging other paradigms for the remaining codebase.

 Embedding is the process of integrating code written in one programming language into a codebase written in another language.
 In this project, we aim to demonstrate the embedding of the new functional programming language compiled to Wasm into existing codebases written in other languages.
 This will showcase the interoperability and potential for combining different programming paradigms within the same project. @img_embedding illustrates the concept of embedding a Wasm module into a codebase.